19th July Update

 It is no longer mandatory for visitors, staff or volunteers to wear a face covering whist in the museum.
 However, we encourage you to wear one and to be respectful of other people’s choice.

 I am a Friend of the museum.
 Do I still need to book?

 Yes.
 To allow for social distancing and avoid crowding we are asking that our Friends continue to book in advance of your visit.
 Your entry will still be free.

 Can I still help the Museum at this time?

 Yes please.
-The Garden Museum is an independent museum and a charity and we are only able to re-open because of the generous response to our public appeal in may and June.
-You can help us to rebuild our programmes by making a donation or joining as a Friend or Patron.
+The Garden Museum is an independent museum and a charity and we are only able to re-open because of the generous response to our public appeal.
+You can help us to rebuild our programmes by becoming a Friend, making a donation or joining as a Patron.